mattbauer/delve_on_mac/README.md

 - Some end point protection software like CrowdStrike Falcon host will see delve's attempts to control threads for debugging purposes as a threat and will prevent it from running.
 Before you spend too much time fighting an issue like "timeout waiting for thread", disable end point protection software and work with your end point protection software vendor to come up with a solution.

 - If it delve does not work, you will see something about waiting for a thread to stop or a thread error of some kind.

+- If you are running an IDE that provides it's own version of dlv, you will need to delete the shipped dlv and sym-link it to your custom build dlv.
+Example: Gogland IDE (EAP)
+ $ mv /Applications/Gogland\ 1.0\ EAP.app/Contents/bin/dlv /Applications/Gogland\ 1.0\ EAP.app/Contents/bin/dlv_old
+ $ ln -s ~/go/bin/dlv /Applications/Gogland\ 1.0\ EAP.app/Contents/bin/dlv